Contrast-Enhanced Gating in GRUs for Robust Low-Data Sequence Learning: Squared sigmoid-tanh (SST)

-The behaviour of SF and SS is displayed in Figure 3(a).
-The typical SF results in [0,1].
-When SS is applied, the higher output probability value of SF is retained relatively higher when compared to the lower value getting very small.
-For example, $\left ( 0.9 \right )^{2}$ and $\left ( 0.1 \right )^{2}$ result in $0.81$ and $0.01$, respectively.
-This suggests that neurons are activated to focus on the larger value in retaining the sparse patterns.
-To emphasize the applicability of SS as AF in sequential models, it is essential to discuss the basic properties of a generic AF.
-They are boundedness, non-linearity, continuity, and differentiability. \\ [0.1cm] \textbf{(a) Range: }SS produces a similar S-shaped curve stretched between 0 and 1.\\ [0.1cm] \textit{Proof: }To find the range of $SS(x)$, we show that $\forall_{x\in \mathbb{R}},0\leqslant SS(x)\leqslant 1$.
-Since SF is bounded by [0, 1], squaring both sides results in [0,1] stretching the curve. \\ [0.1cm] \textbf{(b) Non-linearity: }SS introduces more nonlinearity to the model than the traditional SF.\\ [0.1cm] \textit{Proof: }Rate of change of SS is a function.
-When $\frac{d}{dx}SS(x)$ is taken, it results in $2*SF(x)$, which is nonlinear, as shown in Figure \ref{fig:4}(a).
+\textbf{(a) Range: }SS produces a similar S-shaped curve stretched between 0 and 1.\\ [0.1cm] \textit{Proof: }To find the range of $SS(x)$, we show that $\forall_{x\in \mathbb{R}},0\leqslant SS(x)\leqslant 1$.
+Since SF is bounded by [0,1], squaring both sides results in [0,1] stretching the curve. \\ [0.1cm] \textbf{(b) Nonlinearity: }SS introduces more nonlinearity to the model than the traditional SF.\\ [0.1cm] \textit{Proof: }Rate of change of SS is a function.
+When $\frac{d}{dx}SS(x)$ is taken, it results in $2*SF(x)*{SF}'(x)$, which is nonlinear, as shown in Figure \ref{fig:3}a.
 Hence, the SS has a more pronounced curvature in the middle of the curve compared to the SF.
 It means that it can map more complex sparse patterns in the data, as SS is more sensitive to small changes in the input.\\ [0.1cm] \textbf{(c) Continuity: }SS is continuous at all points in the curve. \\ [0.1cm] \textit{Proof: }To prove $SS(x)$ is continuous, we consider the composition rule of continuity which states that if $g(x)$ is continuous at $x=a$ and $h(x)$ is continuous at $x=g(a)$, then the composite function $f(x)= g(h(x))$ is also continuous at $x=a$.
 In our case, we apply the composition rule to $g(x)=x^{2}$ and $h(x)= SF(x)$ to show that $SS(x)=g(h(x))$ is continuous.
 We know that $\forall_{x},h(x)$ and $g(x)$ are continuous.
-Therefore, by the composition rule for continuity, $\forall_{x},SS(x)= g(h(x))=x^{2}*(SF(x))^{2}$ is also continuous. \\ [0.1cm] \textbf{(d) Differentiability: }SS is differentiable. \\ [0.1cm] \textit{Proof: }To prove $SS(x)$ is differentiable $\forall x$, we show that there exists derivative at every point in its domain.
+Therefore, by the composition rule for continuity, $\forall_{x},SS(x)= g(h(x))=(SF(x))^{2}$ is also continuous. \\ [0.1cm] \textbf{(d) Differentiability: }SS is differentiable. \\ [0.1cm] \textit{Proof: }To prove $SS(x)$ is differentiable $\forall x$, we show that there exists derivative at every point in its domain.
 Using the chain rule and the derivative of the logistic function, we find the derivative of SF and SS as follows,

-Substituting (6) in (7), we get
+Substituting (2) in (3), we get

 Since SF is differentiable $\forall x$, the product of two differentiable functions is differentiable.
 Therefore, SS is also differentiable $\forall x$ in its domain.